tmeasday/edifice-forms/README.md

       <li data-for="name">Name needs a surname</li>
     </ul>

-Forms with `show-errors` set will detect such a structure and update it on AJAX errors.
+Forms with `show_errors` set will detect such a structure and update it on AJAX errors.

 Use at your discretion.